 Research suggests that 3.7 million employees now work from home at least half of the time.
 With data capture, SMBs can monitor their mobile workforce through devices such as laptops, smartphones and tablets.
 Managers can track time and attendance, manage absences, and assign work to telecommuters with the latest software, which instantly improves productivity in the office.

 Many small and medium businesses lack the office space and resources to hire on-premise staff, resulting in an influx of mobile workers.
 The latest analytics provides these companies with useful information for decision-making and problem solving, such as staff members who have achieved the most sales or workers who have put in the most hours in a given time period.

 Data capture also improves digital transformation, which allows managers to provide mobile workers with the right technology.

-Data capture is a must-have for any SMB that wants increase sales, enhance customer engagement and improve mobile workforce productivity.
+Data capture is a must-have for any SMB that wants to increase sales, enhance customer engagement and improve mobile workforce productivity.
 The amount of information that’s available to these companies is vast and far-reaching.
 As a result, companies can optimize efficiency and productivity in the office.